-Indicate against the following list which of the activities you practiced: organization and management of legal work or research and writing, legal analysis and reasoning, oral written and communication skills, team work, litigation skills, recognizing and resolving ethical dilemmas, maturity and judgment.
+Indicate against the following list which of the activities you practiced: organization and management of legal work or research and writing, legal analysis and reasoning, oral and written communication skills, team work,

-- 2. Consider the principal activities conducted during the week (this can include anything from the drafting memos, conducting legal research, drafting research outlines, conducting client or informational interviews) - Reflect on their experience, using this list of questions to structure your reflection: - a.
+- litigation skills, recognizing and resolving ethical dilemmas, maturity and judgment. - 2.
+Consider the principal activities conducted during the week (this can include anything from the drafting memos, conducting legal research, drafting research outlines or conducting client or informational interviews) - 3.
+Reflect on their experience, using this list of questions to structure the reflection: - a.
 Which single activity that you have undertaken this week do you consider to be your best achievement? - State the reasons why you consider this to be your best achievement. - c.
 How could you further improve upon that achievement? - d.
 State any reflective thoughts regarding any case, issue researched, material read or writing exercise conducted.
 Describe why you think it relates to ECI's commitment to solving legal and social problems within urban and minority communities.

-- e.
-Journal entries are due weekly to the student's supervisor with a final journal "notebook" due at the end of the semester. - ECI employs a journaling rubric to determine the student competencies on this task.
+- 4. Journal entries are due weekly to the Executive Director and the student's supervisor with a final journal "notebook" due at the end of the semester. - 5.
+ECI employs a journaling rubric to determine the student competencies on this task.